Many bar takers don’t know what to do with their time after they’re done with it. They forget what they used to enjoy.

 Thanks so much, Olivia!

-And if you want more discussion on performance tests, refer to my PT toolkit (updated to ver.
-1.4) that you can grab by signing up for my weekly emails, to your right.
+And if you want more discussion on performance tests, refer to my PT toolkit that you can grab by signing up here.

 One more piece of admonition from Olivia: